PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 Precise alignment is required.

-Manual guiding exposes fingers directly to:
+Manual guiding without a push pull pole exposes fingers to:

 • Threaded connections